willdurand-edu/php-slides/src/common/12_writing_better_code.md

 dynamically built:

     !php
-    // It's an instance of TemplateEngineInterface, but you don't know
+    // It's an instance of `TemplateEngine`, but you don't know
     // anything about its internal implementation.
     // Is it the raw PHP implementation or Twig?
     $engine = $container->get('template_engine');